mongodb/leafygreen-ui/packages/RadioGroup/README.md

 ### value
 #### Type: `string` or `integer`
 #### Default: ``
-Sets the radio button that will apear checked on page load, also makes the component a controlled component
+Sets the radio that will apear checked on page load, also makes the component a controlled component

 ### className
 #### Type: `string`